 Everyone will be thrilled and ready to meet your new baby when they hear you’re going into labor.
 Who doesn’t love a new baby?!
 You may also be super excited to show the world your new pride and joy.
 Well, I wanted to share with you a few reasons why it may not be a good idea to have visitors at the hospital after giving birth.

 Ok, first, let me say that this doesn’t apply to everyone in your life.
-Of course, if your visitors are a part of your immediate family or your BFF, this doesn’t apply to them.
+If your visitors are your immediate family or your BFF, this doesn’t have to apply to them.
 I’m talking about everyone else.
-You’re only in the hospital for a few days after your baby is born (hopefully) so you may want to tell your other guests that they can wait.
-Here are a few reasons why you want to rethink having visitors at the hospital and why others can wait until you’re at home. 🙂
+You’re only in the hospital for a few days after your baby is born (hopefully), so you may want to tell your other guests that they can wait.
+Here are a few reasons why you want to rethink having visitors at the hospital and why others can wait until you’re home.

 You’ve Just Had a Baby!

-You’ll Never Get Those Moments Back Again
+You’ll Never Get Those Moments Back Again.

-You may have thought that your hormones were wild during your pregnancy, but they don’t go away once your baby is here.
+You may have thought your hormones were wild during your pregnancy, but they don’t go away once your baby is here.
 You still have your fourth trimester, the postpartum period.
 The crying and emotional moments?
 Yeah, you may prefer to let those moments happen in front of people you are close to and comfortable breaking down in front of.

-Not everyone experiences major emotions/hormone swings post birth, but many women (if not the majority) do.
+Not everyone experiences major emotions/hormone swings post-birth, but many women (if not the majority) do.
 This is why it’s nice to feel achy and emotional without a bunch of people around.